What does IAMAT do?

 Are you funded by pharmaceutical or healthcare companies?

-No. Our revenue comes from donations from our members which include individuals, businesses, organizations, and travel health clinics.
-This allows us to remain independent and provide impartial travel health information.
+No. Our revenue comes from donations from IAMAT supporters which include individuals, businesses, organizations, and travel health clinics.
+This allows us to remain independent and provide impartial travel health information as well as recruit medical practitioners around the world without compromising medical ethics.

 What is travel health?